KKaden11/student/navigation/about.md

 ## As a conversation Starter

-I have lived all my life in the United States
+I have lived all my life in the United States.
 <comment>
 Flags are made using Wikipedia images
 </comment>